Coaxial cable: Radiating

 Radiating or leaky cable is another form of coaxial cable which is constructed in a similar fashion to hard line, however it is constructed with tuned slots cut into the shield.
 These slots are tuned to the specific RF wavelength of operation or tuned to a specific radio frequency band.
 This type of cable is to provide a tuned bi-directional "desired" leakage effect between transmitter and receiver.
 It is often used in elevator shafts, US Navy Ships, underground transportation tunnels and in other areas where an antenna is not feasible.
 One example of this type of cable is Radiax (CommScope).

 RG-6

 RG-6 is available in four different types designed for various applications.
 In addition, the core may be copper clad steel (CCS) or bare solid copper (BC).
 "Plain" or "house" RG-6 is designed for indoor or external house wiring.
-"Flooded" cable is infused with waterblocking gel for use in underground conduit or direct burial.
+"Flooded" cable is infused with water-blocking gel for use in underground conduit or direct burial.
 "Messenger" may contain some waterproofing but is distinguished by the addition of a steel messenger wire along its length to carry the tension involved in an aerial drop from a utility pole.
 "Plenum" cabling is expensive and comes with a special Teflon-based outer jacket designed for use in ventilation ducts to meet fire codes.
 It was developed since the plastics used as the outer jacket and inner insulation in many "Plain" or "house" cabling gives off poisonous gas when burned.